Student Handbook

 Illness

 Ionia County Career Center does not have an area available for ill students.
 If a student becomes ill, he/she must notify the instructor and an administrator.
 The office will contact a parent/guardian for transportation home.
-Students may not go home unless office personnel are able to reach a parent, guardian or other emergency contact listed on their Student Emergency Form.
+Students may not go home unless office personnel are able to reach a parent, guardian or other emergency contact listed on their Student Information Form.

 Safety